-One in four individuals in the United States have a disability, which equates to 61 million people (CDC, 2021).
+Advisors, as you are aware, one in four individuals in the United States have a disability; this equates to 61 million people1.
 For many of these individuals, disclosing an invisible disability in the work environment is an extremely complex dilemma.
-It can enable maintaining or obtaining employment, however disclosure can result in losing employment or to not being hired, due to of discrimination and stigma.
+It can enable maintaining or obtaining employment.
+However, disclosure can result in losing employment or to not being hired, due to of discrimination and stigma.
+This memo will outline recommendations on advising students with invisible disabilities regarding disclosure.